dusk-network/Hades252/readme.md

 - Security level is 126 bits

-- width = 6
+- width = 9

 - Number of full rounds = 8 .
 There are four full rounds at the beginning and four full rounds at the end

+- Merkle tree arity : 8 to 1

-- Number of partial rounds = 127, where each partial round has one inversion s-box.
+- Number of partial rounds = 59, where each partial round has one quintic s-box and (width-1) identity functions.

-- Number of round constants = 810
+- Number of round constants = 603

 ## Example
 ```